stefanie-nussbaum/Poke-pedia/README.md

 ```

 ## Change Log
-- Added time for styling media query for small/mobile screens
+- Added time for styling media query for small/mobile screens and responsive design